stevencombs/retrocombs.github.io/get-the-dock/index.md

 I’m trying something new here.
 You can download the file at anytime; however, I have password protected the .pdf file.
 You can download it, but you can’t open it without the password.
 Once I receive a donation notification, I will use the e-mail you provide to send you the password.

 To be honest, I’m not sure how I feel about this and not sure if I would like this as a user, but thought it would be an interesting study in free market electronic distribution.
 And let’s face it, the measures to protect this document only keep the honest folks honest.
 This process could change in the future, but for now, that’s it.
-So, use the steps below to get a copy of the official BimP Rotating LEGO iPhone Dock building instructions.
+So, use the steps below to get a copy of the official Rotating LEGO iPhone Dock building instructions.
 <hr />
 <div style="text-align: center;">
 <b>Step 1:</b> Click the Donate Button Below<br />